KaiwenChe/Chatbot_Experiments/README.md

 ## Running the Application

 1. Activate the pipenv shell: `pipenv shell`
-2. Run the Flask application: `python app.py`
+2. Run the Flask application: `python run.py`
 3. Open a web browser and go to `http://127.0.0.1:5000/`

 ## Core Functionality

-### Backend (app.py)
+### Backend (app directory)

 - Flask server handling API routes for chat interactions and history management
-- Functions for creating, saving, loading, and listing chat histories
+- MVC architecture with separate models, routes, controllers, and services
 - Integration with OpenAI's API for generating chat responses
-- Asynchronous saving of chat history upon message receipt using `ThreadPoolExecutor`
+- Asynchronous saving of chat history using ThreadPoolExecutor

 ### Frontend (index.html)